You Won't Believe These Identity Theft Horror Stories

-- When in doubt, hang up and call bank on their number.
+- When in doubt, hang up and call back on their number.

 If you get a call like the one reported here, be aware of potential red flags.
 Callers who only accept wire transfers are probably scammers.
 If something seems off, you can keep the caller on the phone while calling or texting the person supposedly in trouble.

-YouTuber Jacy Erin’s ID theft story starts with her mom’s email address.
+YouTuber Jacy Erin’s ID theft story starts with her mother’s email address.

-Hackers broke into Erin’s mom’s email account and stole sensitive information like her credit card information and phone number.
+Hackers broke into Erin’s mother’s email account and stole sensitive information including her credit card information and phone number.
 They then contacted her phone service provider to have all incoming calls to Erin and her parents rerouted to their phone.

-Erin caught the hackers early and changed the phone service back.
-However, a few days later, Erin’s dad checked his credit card bill to find that scammers had spent almost $40,000 in less than a week.
+Erin snuffed out the hackers early and changed back their phone service.
+However, a few days later, Erin’s father realized that the scammers had spent almost $40,000 using his credit card.

 The credit card company’s calls to verify the strange purchases had gone straight to the scammers.

-Unfortunately, SIM swapping is a common scam that’s easy for fraudsters to pull off.
-All they need to do is find out enough information about you to convince your phone provider to “port” your number to a different phone.
+Unfortunately, SIM swapping is a common scam that’s easy to pull off for fraudsters.
+All they need to do is harvest enough information about you to convince your phone provider to “port” your number to a different phone.

-Once the swap is complete, they’ll receive all your calls and texts.
+Once the swap is complete, the scammers will receive all your calls and texts.
 This lets them bypass security features like fraud alerts and two-factor authentication codes.

-How to keep your phone (and bank account) safe from scammers:
+How to keep your phone (and bank account) safe: